vhawk19/Py_Primer/Functions/Lambda_Expressions/Readme.md

 <!--Lambda Expressions in Python-->
 # Lambda Expressions

-**_Lambda expressions_** allow us to create an anonymous functions.
+**_Lambda expressions_** allow us to create an anonymous function.
 We can quickly make functions for a particular purpose without having to properly define a function using `def`.

 **_Lambda expressions_** are a sinlgle statement.
 They work exactly like functions created using `def`.
 The only key difference is that their result is typed in as an expression and doesnt need to be explicitely returned.